Arrikto Enterprise Kubeflow Components and Features¶

 Kale’s hyperparameter tuning capabilities help address automation gaps in OSS Kubeflow.

-Serving models via the KFServing component in OSS Kubeflow requires learning the KFServing SDK and likely requires intervention from ML engineers.
+Serving models via the KServe component in OSS Kubeflow requires learning the KServe SDK and likely requires intervention from ML engineers.
 With Kale on Enterprise Kubeflow, data scientists can serve models by running a simple command using the Kale SDK.
-Kale recognizes the type of the model, dumps it locally, then takes a Rok snapshot and creates an inference service via KFServing.
+Kale recognizes the type of the model, dumps it locally, then takes a Rok snapshot and creates an inference service via KServe.

 Model serving in Arrikto EKF helps address automation gaps in OSS Kubeflow.

 Rok provides a data management layer for Kubeflow that provisions Persistent Volume Claims (PVCs) on pods in a way that enables directly-attached, local NVMe devices to become primary, persistent storage.
 Rok is a generic storage and data management solution that provides a StorageClass for Kubernetes and integrates at the Kubernetes level via the Container Storage Interface (CSI).
 It is a standalone solution that can be used independently from Kubeflow.
 However, Rok is distributed with Enterprise Kubeflow and provides services that support a number of Enterprise Kubeflow features.